richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

     }
 }
 ```

-For this solution we have had to enumerate the array again for the `GetItems` approach, which we expect to further worsen it's performance relative to the 64 character set approach, so let's see the results:
+For this solution we have had to enumerate the array again for the `GetItems` approach.
+We expect this to further worsen its performance relative to the 64 character set approach, so let's see the results:

 <details>

-<summary>Results table - Rejection Sampling (Example5.cs)</summary>
+<summary>Table of Results for passwords with Minimum Special Characters</summary>

 | Method                      | Categories | MinmumSpecialCharacters | Length | Mean        | Error     | StdDev    | Ratio | RatioSD | Gen0   | Allocated | Alloc Ratio |
 |---------------------------- |----------- |------------------------ |------- |------------:|----------:|----------:|------:|--------:|-------:|----------:|------------:|